-Ready to visit a natural wonder right in our own backyard?
+Ready to visit a natural wonder right in our backyard?
 A spot in Alberta is littered with massive red boulders, and it honestly looks like another planet.

-It’s one of the most peculiar landscapes in the province and it can be found in the Red Rock Coulee natural area.
+It’s one of the most peculiar landscapes in the province, and it can be found in the Red Rock Coulee natural area.
 So pack your bags, and let’s get some insight on how to get there!

 View this post on Instagram